 - Planning and delivering oral argument which convincingly addresses the strengths and drawbacks of the case

 In appeals in federal courts situated in New York, some of the substantive motions which the “appellant” — the company or individual appealing — frequently brings are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of entities and individuals, these appellate motions and others.
+At the Law Offices of David S. Rich, LLC, a skilled New York appellate attorney will provide you with substantial experience litigating, on behalf of companies and individuals, these appellate motions and others.

 Motions For Stays Or Injunctions Pending Appeal: A stay pending appeal stays the order that is subject to appeal.
 In other words, a stay or injunction pending appeal maintains the status quo pending appeal.

 Under Fed.
 R. Civ.
 P. 62 and Fed.
 R. App.
 P. 8, the test for whether to grant a stay pending appeal in either the federal district court or the federal court of appeals is the same.
 The litigant seeking a stay pending appeal must show that: (1) it likely will prevail on the merits of the appeal; (2) it may suffer irreparable injury if the stay is denied; (3) other interested parties will not suffer substantial harm; and (4) no harm will be done to the public interest.